 A Journey of Love for Children with Disabilities

-Since 1995, I have been a teacher at Van Thanh Tung Primary School, not only educating students but also supporting children with disabilities.
-These children—those with Down syndrome, autism, and intellectual disabilities—face immense challenges in learning and integrating into society.
-Simple tasks like sitting still, listening, reading, writing, or even using the toilet and making friends require great effort and guidance.
+I have been a teacher at Van Thanh Tung Primary School since 1995.
+Not only have I been educating students, but I have also been supporting children with disabilities.
+These children may have different disabilities, such as Down syndrome, autism, and/or intellectual disabilities, who often face unique challenges in learning and integrating into society.
+Simple tasks such as sitting still, listening, reading, writing, or even using the bathroom, and making friends can be quite difficult.

 One of my most unforgettable moments was when a student excitedly called out, "Teacher, I can write now!"
 Seeing the joy on his face as he proudly showed me his first written words made all the effort worthwhile.

-Despite the many challenges—limited resources, lack of awareness, and financial struggles of families—I believe that with love and dedication, every child has the potential to grow and shine.
+Despite these challenges, such as limited resources, lack of awareness, and financial struggles, with love and dedication, every child has the potential to grow and shine.
 I hope for more support to create a better learning environment, not just in classrooms but in the community, where children with disabilities can truly belong and thrive.

-Despite the many challenges—limited resources, lack of awareness, and financial struggles of families—I believe that with love and dedication, every child has the potential to grow and shine.
+Despite these challenges, such as limited resources, lack of awareness, and financial struggles, with love and dedication, every child has the potential to grow and shine.
 I hope for more support to create a better learning environment, not just in classrooms but in the community, where children with disabilities can truly belong and thrive.